Self harm is a widely misunderstood issue and one that we feel needs to be discussed more openly in order to help sufferers.

-Self-harm is widely regarded as when someone inflicts physical injury upon themselves.
-At The Recover Clinic we have a broader sense of what constitutes self-harm, we regard ‘self-harm’ as any self-inflicted behaviour that causes harm to a person physically or emotionally.
+Self-harm is widely regarded as when someone inflicts physical injury upon themselves but we have a broader sense of what constitutes self-harm.
+We regard ‘self harm’ as any self-inflicted behaviour that causes harm to a person physically or emotionally.
 This could include any of the following examples:

 - Binging on alcohol

 - Drug abuse

 - Sabotaging positive relationships

 Self-harm is a way people cope with challenging emotions.